Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Background on facial reduction

 \paragraph{Discussion} We now make a few comments about Algorithm~\ref{alg:frDual}.
 Variants of this algorithm arise by using different descriptions of $\faceName_i$ or by using different descriptions of the affine subspace $\subspaceName$.
 If, for instance, one represents $\subspaceName$ as the set of $X$ solving the equations $A_j \cdot X = b_j$ for $j \in \{1,\ldots,m\}$, then the set of $S_i$ orthogonal to $\subspaceName$ equals the set

 Hence, to apply Algorithm~\ref{alg:frDual} to SDPs defined by equations $A_j \cdot X = b_j$, one simply replaces the constraints $C \cdot S_i = 0, A_j \cdot S_i = 0$ with membership in \eqref{eq:perpPrim}.
 We also note from Lemma~\ref{lem:facesofPSD} that one can represent $\faceName_i$ and $\faceName_i^*$ using a sequence of invertible matrices $(U_i,V_i)$, which could be a more convenient description depending on implementation or the representation of $\subspaceName$.
-Finally, we note a barrier to executing Algorithm~\ref{alg:frDual}, and the general procedure given in Algorithm~\ref{alg:fr}, is the cost of finding reducing certificates.
-In the next section, we describe a modification of these algorithms that allows one to reduce this cost through use of approximations.